 Melissa Miller, Marine Wildlife Veterinary Care and Research Center, (831) 469-1746

 Dana Michaels, DFG Communications, (916) 322-2420

-A second tax check-off fund was created specifically to facilitate recovery of the California sea otter, which is listed as a State Fully Protected Species and a Threatened Species under the federal Endangered Species Act.
-Based on the most recently completed survey, there are fewer than 2,800 sea otters remaining in California.
+In 2006 a second tax check-off fund was created specifically to facilitate recovery of the California sea otter, which is listed as a State Fully Protected Species and a Threatened Species under the federal Endangered Species Act.
+The most recent survey indicates there are fewer than 2,800 sea otters remaining in California.
 This small population is extremely vulnerable to oil spills, environmental pollution, predation by white sharks and other threats.
-Many sea otter deaths have been linked to pollution flowing from land to the sea, including fecal parasites, bacterial toxins and chemicals that have been linked to coastal land use.
+Many sea otter deaths and ailments have been linked to pollution flowing from land to the sea, including fecal parasites, bacterial toxins and chemicals that have been linked to coastal land use.

 According to DFG Marine Wildlife Veterinary Care and Research Center Director Laird Henkel, donations to line 410 on state tax returns fund research such as a recent comparative study of sea otter food habits, behavior, health and survival in areas where there is high (Monterey) vs. low (Big Sur) human impact to the nearshore environment.
 Collaborative work among government, university and non-profit organizations ensures that the California Sea Otter Fund is used effectively to maximize the benefits to sea otter research and conservation.

 You can support this research by making a contribution on line 410 of your state tax form 540, the California Sea Otter Fund.
 DFG works with Defenders of Wildlife to help promote the Sea Otter Fund.
 An excellent video about the sea otters’ current plight is on their website, http://www.defenders.org (keywords “tax check-off”).